xingyaoww/gif-reply/data/README.md

 It has the following fields:
 - `child_gif_id`: hash ID of the replied GIF
-- `ocr_text`: captions extracted using [paddleOCR](https://github.com/PaddlePaddle/PaddleOCR) from four frames sampled from each quartile of the gif’s length, seperated by "[INTER_FRAME_SEP]".
+- `ocr_text`: captions extracted using [paddleOCR](https://github.com/PaddlePaddle/PaddleOCR) on four frames sampled from each quartile of the gif’s length, seperated by "[INTER_FRAME_SEP]".
 - `tags`: annotated tags for GIF

 ### Additional ROI metadata